About The Banner School

 Who Are We?

-The Banner School is a co-educational, independent school composed of a prekindergarten (4- and 5-year-olds), primary school (kindergarten-5th grade), and a middle school for grades 6-8.
-Its mission, through the Learning Triangle and its diverse community of learners, is to provide a nurturing yet challenging environment that motivates students to become responsible citizens who lead by example.
+The Banner School is a co-educational, independent school composed of a prekindergarten (4- and 5-year-olds), primary school (kindergarten-4th grade), and a middle school for 5th-8th grades.

 The Banner School promotes a strong school-family partnership, individual self-worth, and respect for others and strives to graduate responsible individuals who will contribute positively to society.
 Reflecting the diversity in today’s society and our student body, Banner provides an education with a global perspective through the study of various cultures, societies, and peoples of the world.